mngmay/node-db3-challenge/queries.md

 ### (Stretch) Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.

-SELECT c.CategoryName, COUNT(ProductID) AS Count
+SELECT c.CategoryName, COUNT(p.ProductID) AS Count
 FROM Categories as c
 JOIN Products as p
 WHERE p.categoryID = c.categoryID